 St Theresa’s: From 4.30pm before 5pm Saturday evening Mass.

-- the residents of Dunham Way, Chirk Close, Tintern Avenue, Cleves Close, Roman Drive, Cavalier Drive and Hadrian Drive.
+- The residents of Dunham Way, Chirk Close, Tintern Avenue, Boleyn Close, Tudor Green, Saxon Way and Palatine Close.

-- For the prayer groups and ecumenical prayer groups.
+- The prayer groups and ecumenical prayer groups.

-- For those who have nobody to pray for them
+- Those who have nobody to pray for them.

 FIRST FORGIVENESS CELEBRATION: